-- Conduct user needs assessment of the EUCP System.
+- Conduct an assessment of what users need from the EUCP system.

-- Develop an ensemble-based outlook of trends in pan European hydro-meteorological hazards for the near term (1-40 years) based on a number of climate models.
+- Develop an outlook of trends in pan-European hydro-meteorological hazards for the near term (1-40 years) based on a number of climate models.

 - Develop an event catalogue of past and future impacts for various sectors.